Stochastic social behavior coupled to COVID-19 dynamics leads to waves, plateaus and an endemic state: Supplementary Materials

 \subsection{Seasonal forcing}

 Seasonal effects are commonly described as simple $\sin$-shaped modulation of reproductive number \cite{Neher2020}.
-In this work, we used a combination of sigmoidal functions to model transition between "winter" and "summer" values of $M(t)$:
+In this work, we used a combination of sigmoidal functions to model transition between \lq\lq winter" and \lq\lq summer" values of $M(t)$:

-Here $T= 1$yr, time parameters $t_{\rm spring}<t_{\rm fall}$ and $\Delta$ determine timing of and sharpness of winter-summer-winter transitions. $\sigma$ determines the amplitude of seasonal changes.
-In particular, $\sigma=0.25$ in Fig.\ref{fig:diagram}, and range between $0.25$ and $0.35$ in our fits of epidemic dynamics for different US regions, Fig. \ref{fig:southwest}.
+Here $T= 1$yr, time parameters $t_{\rm spring}<t_{\rm fall}$ and $\Delta$ determine the timing of and sharpness of winter-summer-winter transitions. $\sigma$ determines the amplitude of seasonal changes.
+In particular, $\sigma=0.25$ in Fig.\ref{fig:diagram}, and ranges between $0.25$ and $0.35$ in our fits of epidemic dynamics for different US regions, Fig. \ref{fig:southwest}.